deepgram/kur/docs/source/tutorial.rst

 Let's start with the ``model`` section of the specification.
 How big does the hidden layer need to be?
 Let's pick something like 128.
 How big does the last layer need to be?
-Just 1, because our output is just scalars.
+Just 1, because our output is just scalars (+/- 1, depending on if the point is above/below the sine curve).

 Also, we need to make sure the names of our inputs and outputs in the model match the names of the data dictionary.
 We called the inputs ``point`` and we